fernferret/pigcontrol/README.md

-LightLevel is a basic CraftBukkit server plugin to allow players access to the light level on any block in a Minecraft world.
+PigControl is a basic Bukkit server plugin that restricts Zombie Pigman spawning.
+Because they suck.